 There are free fonts everywhere.
 Have you ever done a project and can’t find the perfect font?
 Or you are working on a project with a deadline coming fast?
 (I know that no one reading this has ever waited to the last minute to do something, at least not on purpose) You could pay for the perfect font.
 Some of them are $20 or more.
 I saw one for $54 and it wasn’t anything special.

 I am a Font Hoarder.
-At last count I had over 2000 fonts on my computer and probably won’t use most of them but just can’t help myself.
+At last count I had over 4000 fonts on my computer and probably won’t use most of them but just can’t help myself.
 And I am not an affiliate or paid to say any of this.
 I just love these sites.
-I have even made a few fonts and you can find out more about them.
+I have even made a few fonts that fill in when drawn on your Cricut and you can find out more about them.

 What the Font Tool